FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3a-WPILib_PID.md

 }
 ```

 With that, we're done setting up `PIDController` on our subsystem!
 Next up, we need to make a command that will call this `setPosition()` function with a desired setpoint.
 Then, the subsystem will enter the `PID` state, and continue sending output to the motors until it reaches the setpoint.
 Then, it will go back to the `MANUAL` state where we can go back to manual control of our subsystem.
-Before we get into that, we're going to review how we could accomplish the same thing the SPARK MAX PID.
+Before we get into that, we're going to first review how we could accomplish the same thing the SPARK MAX PID.